 Eligibility for Submission

-- The applicant must be a state (or department or office within a state) or a unit of a local jurisdiction (or any of its offices or departments) within the United States.
-ULI staff submissions may be considered.
+- The applicant must be a state or local jurisdiction within the United States.

 - The program or policy must serve households at or below 120% of AMI.